abdulla54abdulrhem/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is the reddme in the directory
+0- Where am i?
+prints the absolute path name of the current working directory.